4 Easy and Healthy After School Snacks for Kids That You Can Make Ahead of Time

 - Add some whole fruit to the mix and watch their taste buds rejoice!
 If you like to add protein crush nuts such as almonds and put it in the molds before you add the smoothie.

-Different variations can be made to each one of these kid friendly snack treats.
+Different variations can be made to each one of these kid friendly and healthy after school snacks.
 Let you and your little ones taste buds run wild!
 If your child is still unsure about foods then allow them to help you in preparation.
 Ask them which flavors they would like, and if possible enable them to help you!
 Family fun!